-The 2020 UCT Open Day was postponed due to the nationwide lockdown that was necessitated by the global outbreak of COVID-19.
-Details about an alternative arrangement for 2020 are being made and will be communicated when finalised.
+The 2020 UCT Open Day in its historical format was cancelled due to the nationwide lockdown that was necessitated by the global outbreak of COVID-19.
+Instead, a Virtual UCT Open Day for applicants was held over three days in September and October 2020.

 The Humanities exhibition typically takes place in the Leslie Social Science Building and the Humanities talks will take place inside the Beattie building - both are located on University Avenue on UCT Upper Campus.